 As you can see, the translation memory has come a long way over the years.
 Translation memories continue to be developed with new innovations and features, making it easier than ever before to use and manage your TM.

 This year Trados celebrates its 35th birthday and it has got us thinking about what the future holds for the TM.
-In the second part of this blog, Daniel Brockmann, Product Director for SDL Trados, and Kevin Flanagan, creator of upLIFT translation memory technology, will discuss the role TMs will play in the future which include topics around AI, NMT and the cloud.
+In the second part of this blog, Daniel Brockmann, Product Director for SDL Trados, and Kevin Flanagan, creator of upLIFT translation memory technology, discuss the role TMs will play in the future which include topics around AI, NMT and the cloud.